CLAT PG Exam > CLAT PG Notes > Constitutional Law > Citizenship

 • if he has been registered as a citizen of India by the diplomatic or consular representative of India in the country where he is for the time being residing on an application made by him therefore to such diplomatic or consular representative, whether before or after the commencement of this Constitution, in the form and manner prescribed by the Government of the Dominion of India or the Government of India.

-Persons voluntarily acquiring citizenship of a foreign State not to be citizens.
+Article 9 - Persons voluntarily acquiring citizenship of a foreign State

 • No person shall be a citizen of India by virtue of article 5 or be deemed to be a citizen of India by virtue of article 6 or article 8 if he has voluntarily acquired the citizenship of any foreign State.

-• Every person who is or is deemed to be a citizen of India under any of the foregoing provisions of this Part shall, subject to the provisions of any law that may be made by Parliament, continue to be such a citizen.
+Every person who is or is deemed to be a citizen of India under the foregoing provisions continues to be a citizen subject to any law made by Parliament.

 • Nothing in the foregoing provisions of this Part shall derogate from the power of Parliament to make any provision with respect to the acquisition and termination of citizenship and all other matters relating to citizenship.